QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 +-----------------------+------+------+

-You will first need to define the transition matrices and dividend payoff vector
+You will first need to define the transition matrices and dividend payoff vector.

 Solutions